EasyCover–The Otterbox For Your Nikon D750

 There is a second set of buttons and dials on the back.

-The Sub-Menu dial is on the front, just like the camera and shutter release.
-Lightweight, and I like it because I prefer the vertical grip when shooting verticals and adding a little more balance for the lenses.
+The sub-menu dial is on the front, like the camera and shutter release.
+It’s lightweight, and I like it because I prefer the vertical grip when shooting verticals, which adds more balance to the lenses.

-Everything works excellently; that is all the pros I can think of right now.
+Everything works excellently; that is all the pros I can think of now.

-Cons–Even after turning off the camera and the grip, the battery will drain just sitting around in the hold.
+Cons–After turning off the camera and the grip, the battery will drain in the hold.

 The Nikon MB-16 is still available for pre-order.
-Here is that LINK.
+Here is the link.
 The price is $369.
-So if you are bothered by the battery draining, save money and buy the Nikon MB-16.
+So, if you are bothered by the battery draining, save money and buy the Nikon MB-16.

 Photographers may need a class in IMPROV